 Cognitive Therapy works under the premise that our thoughts can influence our emotions and behaviors.
 By acquiring a variety of new cognitive techniques during Cognitive Therapy, the client becomes able to change their thinking habits, improving their emotional condition.

-Psychodynamic psychotherapy Is a long-established therapeutic approach that focuses on exploring and interpreting unconsious motivations and conflict.
+Psychodynamic psychotherapy is a long-established therapeutic approach that focuses on exploring and interpreting unconscious motivations and conflict.
 Psychodynamic psychotherapy often places the relationship between the client and therapist at the centre of the therapeutic process.
 This approach is based on the work of Freud, Klein, Winnicott, and often more contemporary practitioners in the intersubjective and relational schools.

 Play therapy is a type of psychological therapy that uses play as a platform to allow children to express and develop feelings and ideas within a safe environment, guided by a therapist.
 Play therapy is commonly used to help children with emotional problems such as anxiety, attachment problems, and difficulties with emotional regulation, social problems such as school refusal, communication problems, social integration, behavioral problems and trauma.

-Contemporary mindfulness-based psychological therapies integrate concepts such as willing acceptiance, being in the monent, self as context, and loving kindness with other concepts from cognitive and behavioural psychology and traditional psychodynamic psychotherapy to aid clients in their recovery from the symptoms they are suffering, and to give meaning and direction to their daily life.
+Contemporary mindfulness-based psychological therapies integrate concepts such as, willing acceptance, being in the moment, self as context, and loving kindness, with other concepts from cognitive and behavioral psychology and traditional psychodynamic psychotherapy.
+The therapist aids clients in their recovery from the symptoms they are suffering and assists them to give meaning and direction to their daily life.